Approved by NASW, NH Chapter for 6 Category 1 CE Credits, Auth. #2693

 • State questions a clinician should ask him/herself when addressing each of the four primary assessment areas.

 • Identify issues that must be addressed in each of the three AAT treatment-planning phases: pre–treatment, treatment, post-treatment.

 • Identify strategies that can be used by clinicians to encourage reimbursement by third party payers.

 Jerilee Zezula, a veterinarian and retired UNH professor, was in private small animal practice before beginning her teaching career.
 Among the Applied Animal Science classes she taught were Human/Animal Bond and Animal Assisted Activities and Therapy.
-She has been participating in and coordinating animal assisted activities with students since the 1980s and has been part of a Pet Partner team since 1997.
-She is currently service coordinator and a Pet Partners Handler Course Instructor for ElderPet (www.elderpet.org), a nonprofit organization that promotes the human/animal bond in many ways--including Pet Partners therapy animal handler training and team evaluations.
+She has been participating in and coordinating animal assisted activities with students since the 1980s and has been a part of a Pet Partner team since 1997.
+She is currently service coordinator and a Pet Partners Handle Course Instructor for ElderPet (www.elderpet.org), a non profit organization that promotes the human/animal bond in many ways--including Pet Partners therapy animal handler training and team evaluations.